 Twenty-five thousand mourners walked past his coffin in the town’s auditorium and another 10,000 attended the service at Riverside Cemetery.

-He was still going strong at the time of the accident, beating Maxie Rosenbloom a month previously in Texas.
-He amassed an amazing 128 knockouts in his career – a feat bettered only by “Ageless” Archie Moore.
+He was still going strong at the time of the accident, beating light-heavyweight champion Maxie Rosenbloom a month previously in Texas.
+Stribling, who turned professional at 17 years old, had amassed an amazing 129 knockouts in his career – a feat bettered only by “Ageless” Archie Moore.

-Managed, promoted and trained by his parents “Ma” and “Pa” Stribling (pictured above), he came up short in his biggest battles – notably to Max Schmeling in his heavyweight title tilt.
+Managed, promoted and trained by his parents “Ma” and “Pa” Stribling, he came up short in his biggest battles – notably to Max Schmeling in his heavyweight title tilt.